- Tap into your passion and skill sets to help define and drive your new business.

 Running a business usually takes more than a humble passion for what you're doing.
 You may need to acquire new skills or certifications.
 Find out if there are any certifications or licenses needed for your business.

 Do something every day to work toward your goal, even while you're still working at your regular job.
 That may mean spending some time online doing market research, or simply networking, but it helps crystallize your ideas.

 6. Line up sources of funding

 If you're in decent financial shape with no major debt, you'll likely have several options for funding your start-up.
-A good resource is Business USA, the federal government's site for entrepreneurs seeking small business loans.
-You can search by state to see what special programs might be available to you.
+A good resource is the website for the US Small Business Administration, the federal agency that provides counseling, capital, and contracting expertise to small businesses and information on available funding programs.
 Other sources of funding could include personal savings, friends and family, banks and credit unions, angel investors, and crowdfunding websites such as Kickstarter or GoFundMe.

 7. Put your professional team together

 You can't do it alone.
-It's important to cultivate a network of supporters, advisors, partners, allies and vendors.
+It's important to cultivate a network of supporters, professionals, partners, allies and vendors.
 If you believe in your business, others might too.
 Join networks such as your local chamber of commerce, social networks, and other relevant business groups.
-Realistically, you may need help with payroll, billing, taxes, marketing, real estate, etc. You can only be an expert in so many areas.
+Realistically, you may need help with forming the business, payroll, billing, taxes, legal issues, marketing, real estate, etc. You can only be an expert in so many areas.
 By selecting partners with different expertise, you can broaden the scope of your business.
 This could expand your customer base, increase your earning potential, and give you time to grow your business.

 Next steps to consider